Kannukkul Nilavu: Plot

 Until the mother arrived, the kind Hema takes care of Gautham.
-Gautham, for unknown reasons, becomes fond of Hema and believes deeply that Hema is the only person who can help him, and in return Hema also begins to develop feelings of affection and love towards him.
+Gautham, for unknown reasons, becomes fond of Hema and believes deeply that she is the only person who can help him, and in return Hema also begins to develop feelings of affection and love towards Gautham.
 Hema even wonders if it would be possible to bring Gautham back to normal by showing him enough care and affection that he forgets about Gayathri altogether.
-This strategy fails, as once the mother arrives, Gautham's past memories come flooding back to him and he turns into a reckless revenge-seeker, terrorizing both his mother and Hema, and swearing to kill the three men who had supposedly murdered Gayathri.
+This strategy fails, as once the mother arrives, Gautham's past memories come flooding back to him, and he turns into a ruthless revenge-seeker, terrorizing both his mother and Hema and swearing to kill the three men who had supposedly murdered Gayathri.

 The remainder of the film is about how Hema and Gautham's mother put up with the new villainous Gautham, while Rajashekar devises and implements an ingenious plan to cure him.
-Rajashekar manages to contact the three men, who reveal the truth - Gayathri was still alive.
-The three men are innocent, and the only terrible mistake they had done was drunkenly striking Gautham on the head, resulting in this whole mess.
-While Gautham manages to capture Prakash and Soundar for his revenge, Rajashekar and Shanmugam manage to trick him successfully into entering Gayathri's current home by giving him a chase.
+Rajashekar manages to contact the three men, who reveal the truth: Gayathri was still alive.
+The three men are innocent, and the only terrible mistake they made was drunkenly striking Gautham on the head, resulting in this whole mess.
+While Gautham manages to capture Prakash and Soundar for his revenge, Rajashekar and Shanmugam manage to successfully trick him into entering Gayathri's current home by giving him a chase.
 Gautham is initially dumbstruck at seeing Gayathri still alive, but then reality eventually sinks into him, and he is cured completely.
-He apologizes to his mother, Shanmugam, and Hema for his torturous acts, reveals the location where he held the other two men captive, and profusely thanks Rajashekar and Hema for their efforts.
-Hema looks on sadly as she wonders if this is the last she would see of him.
+He apologizes to his mother, Shanmugam, and Hema for his torturous acts; reveals the location where he held the other two men captive; and profusely thanks Rajashekar and Hema for their efforts.
+Hema looks on sadly as she wonders if this is the last she would see of Gautham.
 Rajashekar senses this and gives a non-verbal consent for Gautham to take his daughter with him.
-Hema is overjoyed and the two, along with Gautham's mother, drive back.
+Hema is overjoyed, and the two, along with Gautham's mother, drive back.

 Cast

 Production

-Mohan Natarajan brought together the team of the successful 1997 film, Kadhalukku Mariyadhai, in director Fazil and leading pair Vijay and Shalini with the venture.
+Mohan Natarajan brought back together the team of the successful 1997 film Kadhalukku Mariyadhai in director Fazil and leading pair Vijay and Shalini with the venture.
 Filming began in July 1999, after Vijay eventually completed the shooting for his previous romantic comedy Minsara Kanna (1999).
 Anandakuttan was signed on to handle the camera and Ilaiyaraja to compose the music, while K. R. Gowrishankar and T. R. Sekar took charge of the editing, while the art direction was handled by Mani Suchitra.
-The filming took place in and around Chennai, Pondicherry, Krishnapatnam Harbour, Vizag Harbour, Tuticorin Harbour, Alappuzha, Kochi and the hilly area of Wagamon.
+The shooting of the film took place in cities around Tamil Nadu and Kerala.